 Which should you use?

 It depends on how much power you need from your graphics card.
 Most people using a modern computer for standard tasks like surfing the internet, creating documents or watching movies will be fine using integrated graphics.
 If you want to do any gaming, 3D rendering or video editing, you’ll want the most powerful graphics card you can afford and your system can handle.

-I hope this helps you to compare and decide between Integrated vs Dedicated Graphics Card which one is suitable for you.
+I hope this helps you to compare and decide between the Integrated vs Dedicated Graphics Card which one is suitable for you.
 Still have any query, suggestion feel free to discuss in comments below.
 Also, Read